mauro-d/keep-or-skip/README.md

 middleware/middlewares contained in the `middlewares` parameter will be skipped.
 In this situation, it's possible to log a warning by using the debug mode.

-It's possible to activate a debug globally, directly on the imported module:
+It's possible to activate the debug globally, directly on the imported module:

 ```javascript
 const keepOrSkip = require('keep-or-skip')